Single Member LLC vs Multi Member LLC Not A Clear Choice

 Actually, if you are thinking of a single member LLC, you may want to think a little harder.
 The asset protection potential of a single member LLC is being eroded by state legislators and the courts.
 To understand the single member LLC vs multi member LLC discussions, you need to understand the asset protection potential an LLC offers.

-If your LLC is “done properly” you can get not only the corporate shield protection but additionally what is called “charging order” protection.
+In addition, if your LLC is done properly, you can get not only the corporate shield protection but also what is called “charging order” protection.
 That protects the company and it’s assets from your personal liabilities.

 I see more people lose their company through a personal disaster than I do people loose their personal assets to a business disaster.
 You get divorced, make bad real estate investments, are in an auto accident, or suffer any one of dozens of personal problems, and your business is suddenly at risk.

 A corporate structure can’t give you any of this “charging order” protection.
-Both the single member LLC vs. multi member LLC give you the additional protection.
+Many single member LLCs and most multi member LLC can give you the additional protection.
 Your attorney and internet LegalDoom sites have never even brought up the issue of protecting the company from your personal liabilities.

 Single Member LLC vs Multi Member LLC – A Complete Discussion